jinhyunpark2459/jinhyunpark2459.github.io/_projects/inverted_pendulum.md

         {% include video.html path="assets/video/inverted_pendulum.mov" class="img-fluid rounded z-depth-1" controls=true autoplay=false %}
     </div>

-In the next post, I will walk through how I designed a controller in state-space to stabilized the same system.
+In the next post, I will walk through how I designed a controller using state-space methods to stabilized the same system.